-The Z'-LYTETM biochemical assay employs a FRET-based, coupled-enzyme format and is based on the differential sensitivity of phosphorylated and non-phosphorylated peptides to proteolytic cleavage.
-The assay uses a synthetic peptide substrate (the Z'-LYTETM Peptide Substrate) that is labeled with a donor fluorophore (coumarin) and an acceptor fluorophore (fluorescein) that make up a FRET pair.
-In the primary reaction (the Kinase Reaction), the kinase transfers the Y-phosphate of ATP to a single tyrosine, serine, or threonine residue on the substrate, while the presence of a kinase inhibitor in the primary reaction suppresses phosphorylation.
+The Z'-LYTE[TM] biochemical assay employs a FRET-based, coupled-enzyme format and is based on the differential sensitivity of phosphorylated and non-phosphorylated peptides to proteolytic cleavage.
+The assay uses a synthetic peptide substrate (the Z'-LYTE[TM] Peptide Substrate) that is labeled with a donor fluorophore (coumarin) and an acceptor fluorophore (fluorescein) that make up a FRET pair.
+In the primary reaction (the Kinase Reaction), the kinase transfers the γ -phosphate of ATP to a single tyrosine, serine, or threonine residue on the substrate, while the presence of a kinase inhibitor in the primary reaction suppresses phosphorylation.

 In the secondary reaction (the Development Reaction), a site-specific protease (the Development Reagent) is added at an optimized concentration.
-The development buffer quenches the Kinase Reaction, while the protease recognizes and cleaves non-phosphorylated Z'-LYTE^{\top} Peptide Substrate at a substantially higher rate than phosphorylated substrate.
+The development buffer quenches the Kinase Reaction, while the protease recognizes and cleaves non-phosphorylated Z'-LYTE[TM] Peptide Substrate at a substantially higher rate than phosphorylated substrate.
 Cleavage disrupts FRET between the donor and acceptor fluorophores on the non-phosphorylated substrate, while uncleaved, phosphorylated substrate maintains FRET (Figure 1).
-Concentrations of all reagents are carefully optimized to maximize the assay window for each Z'-LYTE $^{\top}$ Peptide Substrate.
+Concentrations of all reagents are carefully optimized to maximize the assay window for each Z'-LYTE[TM] Peptide Substrate.
 Reaction progress is quantitated by calculating the emission ratio.
-The method for this is described in Section 7.1.
+The method for this is described in Section 7.1 on page 4.

 Figure 1.
-Diagram of the antibody-free Z'-LYTETM biochemical assay technology.
+Diagram of the antibody-free Z'-LYTE[TM] biochemical assay technology.